mpawl/paydirt-spf/README.md

 There are two componets to Paydirt for SPF.
 1. `pd_spf.py`: This script will look up and parse SPF records for the target domain.
-1. `pd_testip.py`: This script ingest log files from `pd_spf.py` and attempt to acquire the Elastic IP addresses.
+1. `pd_testip.py`: This script ingests log files from `pd_spf.py` and attempt to acquire the Elastic IP addresses.

 # Dependencies